jchiodo123/-IIT-ITMD462-jchiodo/README.md

 and printed to ul list object.
 Added some color to the different catagories via css rules with the same name (i.e .Fizz, .Buzz, .FizzBuzz).

-Output also displayed output to console.log().
+Output also displayed output to console.

 ### Array Exercise Requirements - Implement in array.js